 A seven-year investment by the Australian government in quantum engineering launches today.

 Current technologies, from the iPhones through to solar cells, use only a very limited subset of quantum effects.

-The $31.9 million Centre of Excellence for Engineered Quantum Systems (EQUS) will focus on building quantum machines for practical applications that use all of the weird effects of quantum physics.
+The $31.9 million Centre of Excellence for Engineered Quantum Systems (EQUS) will focus on building quantum machines that use all of the weird effects of quantum physics.